WolfNet-Computing/ESP8266-Wearable-Dev-Board/README.md

 > The files in the "not-my-work" directory are other people's intellectual property and therefore **SUBJECT TO THEIR OWN LICENCES**.

 > [!NOTE]
-> Please note that this software doesn't have Deauth capabilities.
+> Please note that this software doesn't have 802.11 WiFi Deauth capabilities.